 4.3.
-Second line of defence
+The Second Line

-The second line of defence concerns those responsible for risk oversight and risk guidance in the CBN Group, e.g. Risk Management, Compliance and Financial Control, and are under the oversight of the CBN Chief Risk & Compliance Officer.
-Second line is responsible for setting policies, ensuring compliance with requirements, the monitoring of the effectiveness of controls and the execution of the ERM framework by the first line.
-The CBN Group's second line of defence reports to the Management Board (incl.
-Risk Committee) and Supervisory Board (incl.
-Risk and Compliance Committee) on activities included in the Risk Management framework.
+The Second Line concerns those responsible for risk oversight and risk guidance in the CBN Group, e.g. Risk Management, Compliance and Financial Control and are under the oversight of the CBN Chief Risk & Compliance Officer/ Head of CBN

+Risk Management.
+Second Line is responsible for risk policies, risk processes and controls and most importantly the monitoring of compliance by the First Line.